durrantlab/pyrite/README.md

 mineral.register()
 `

-If you make changes to the plugin, you need to unregister, reload the module, and reregister.:
+If you make changes to the plugin, you need to reload the module and reregister.:

 ``python
-mineral.unregister()
 import imp
 imp.reload(mineral)
 mineral.register()